Cafetiere Brew Guide: How to Use a Cafetiere

 The general consensus is to grind coarse for this method, however due to the inefficient extraction compared to a v60, I find that grinding on a normal drip filter setting ensures you get more sweetness and clarity.

 All coffees will taste great through a Cafetiere, what you may lose in complexity you will make up for in body.
-Take a read of our cafetiere brew guide before you get started!
+Watch the brew video or follow the instructions below.

 Cafetiere Brew Guide